Sarah Reed has been trusted with the care of Erie’s Seniors for over a century!

 The name Sarah A. Reed Home was adopted in 1936 to honor Sarah Reed, a founder who served on the volunteer Board of Directors for 45 years.

 Over time and several expansions, Sarah Reed Senior Living now comprises three connecting buildings: Reed Manor, Reed Terrace and Reed House.
 Reed Manor and Reed Terrace contain residential apartments in which Personal Care services are available.
 Reed Terrace houses the Memory Support Unit, known as Zurn Pavilion, which contains private rooms, its own lounge, dining area and outdoor patio.
-Reed House includes the Skilled and Rehabilitation rooms and is staffed with 24-hour nursing professionals.
+RH includes Skilled Nursing and Rehabilitation rooms, featuring private rooms, updated décor and 24-hours licensed nursing professionals.

 Sarah Reed Senior Living will provide quality healthcare, housing and associated services to residents in a caring and trusted environment.